 - allocating customers, suppliers or territories; or

 While the criminal offences and civil penalty provisions are broadly similar, there are a number of important differences.
 In particular, criminal liability depends on the prosecution proving additional fault elements beyond reasonable doubt, namely an intention to make or give effect to the CAU and knowledge or belief that the CAU contains a cartel provision.

-A recent policy review commissioned by the Australian government (the Competition Policy Review) has made draft recommendations for the simplification of the cartel provisions, including the removal of overly prescriptive and redundant provisions.
-The Draft Report also recommends a number of general changes to:
+A recent policy review commissioned by Australia’s federal government (the Competition Policy Review) has made recommendations for the simplification of the cartel provisions including the removal of overly prescriptive and redundant provisions.
+It has also recommended a number of general changes to:

 - extend the application of the cartel provisions (among others) to the activities of the Crown to the extent they are ‘in trade or commerce’; and